MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

     :::image type="content" source="./media/experience-specific-guidance/connect-temp-lakehouse-to-warehouse.png" alt-text="Screenshot of Warehouse Explorer during warehouse recovery.":::

-1. Depending on how you are going to deploy table definitions prior to data import, the actual T-SQL used for imports can vary.
+1. Depending on how you're going to deploy table definitions prior to data import, the actual T-SQL used for imports can vary.
 You can use INSERT INTO, SELECT INTO or CREATE TABLE AS SELECT approach to recover Warehouse tables from Lakehouse.
 Further in the example, we would be using INSERT INTO flavor.

     ```
     USE WH1